Undergraduate Course: Research Skills in Physical Geography (GEGR08012)

-- To develop skills by problem-solving, field data collection, analysis and interpretation.
+- Developed skills by problem-solving, field and/or primary and secondary data collection, analysis and interpretation.

-- To gain an appreciation of the strengths and weaknesses of field and analytical techniques employed.
+- Gained an appreciation of the strengths and weaknesses of any field and analytical techniques employed.

-- To develop communication and interactive skills through group work.
+- Developed communication and interactive skills through group work.

-- To further develop a range of statistical, mapping and visualisation skills.
+- Further developed a range of statistical, mapping and visualisation skills.

-- To develop skills in documenting fieldwork by the completion of a field notebook and writing a research report.
+- Developed skills in documenting research by the completion of a notebook and writing a research report.